The Blair and Georgia Sadler Fellowship at Health Care Without Harm

 Fellows receive a full scholarship to attend CleanMed and a $1,000 grant to complete a project that aims to demonstrate scalable solutions that can be shared with our health care network, broader academic circles, and the general public.

-Fellows will have an advisory group at Health Care Without Harm and Practice Greenhealth for project support, and will be supported in writing an article or op-ed for local press or a media site about the need for health care to focus on climate, health, and equity.
+Fellows will have an advisory group at Health Care Without Harm and Practice Greenhealth for mentorship during the fellowship year, and will be supported in writing an article or op-ed for local press or a media site about the need for health care to focus on climate, health, and equity.
 In addition, fellows will be encouraged to submit articles for publication in select journals and present work at conferences.
 Upon completion, these leaders will join a cohort of past fellows.

 — Amy Collins, Medical Director of Physician Engagement and Education, Health Care Without Harm